rivm-syso/SBooScripts/vignettes/x.-Solver-use.md

 ```

 `World$Solve` needs the following variables to solve steady state
+probabilistically:

-probabilistically: - emissions: the emissions dataframe - var_box_df: a
+- emissions: the emissions dataframe

-dataframe with the example variables - var_invFun: the functions created
+- var_box_df: a dataframe with the example variables

-from the var_box_df in a list - nRUNs: the number of runs.
-Should match
+- var_invFun: the functions created from the var_box_df in a list

-the number of RUNs in the emissions dataframe provided - tmax: the end
+- nRUNs: the number of runs (should match the number of RUNs in the
+  emissions dataframe provided)

-time for running the solver, in seconds - nTIMES: the number of
+- tmax: the end time for running the solver, in seconds

-calculation time steps.
+- nTIMES: the number of calculation time steps.

 Now we can solve and get the solution, variable values, concentration
 and emissions.
 NOTE: These calculations take a bit longer than the